AngelaPinelo/AngelaPinelo/README.md

 ### Hi!
 I'm Angela <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"></br>
-I'm a 20 years old systems engineering student.
+I'm a 20 year old systems engineering student.
 I've been studying this career for 2 years now, I've learned 2 programing languajes;
 Java and Python.
 I want to become a full stack software developer to be able to provide solutions to companies that need it, working doing what I love.
 I'm a passionate, and very commited person that love to seek for practical solutions.</br>
 🔭 I’m currently learning web development using Javascript and Node.js </br>